gravitational/teleport/docs/3.1/admin-guide.md

 ### Kubernetes/Teleport Configuration

-To enable the the Kubernetes integration, first configure the Teleport proxy service as follows:
+To enable the Kubernetes integration, first configure the Teleport proxy service as follows:

 ```yaml
 # snippet from /etc/teleport.yaml on the Teleport proxy service: